gierdo/gierdo.github.io/_posts/2023-12-01-nvim-config-lua.md

 Which meant that

 - The configuration was all over the place
-- Plugin configuration was decoupled from plugin configuration
+- Plugin installation was decoupled from plugin configuration
 - Complicated logic was a mess
 - Startup time was not ideal (While it was absolutely acceptable for me)